Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 #### 3.6.2 Stimulus/Response Sequences

-Stimulus: the player will click above a column\
+Stimulus: the player will click above the game board near a column\
 Response: the game will place their piece at the lowest space in the column that is not occupied, to simulate gravity

 #### 3.6.3 Functional Requirements